Last updated: Tuesday June 30th

 Given the demands on our contact centre, we would request that all contact is via email to firstname.lastname@example.org and we will come back to you promptly.

 For more information on benefits and money please go to www.cravendc.gov.uk/coronavirus-advice-and-information/coronavirus-benefits-and-money/

 High Street public toilets are open from 9am to 6pm.

 Skipton Bus Station public toilets are open 24hrs a day.

 Council and Committee Meetings

-Aireville Park in Skipton remains open but the children’s playground has been closed in line with the latest government guidance and any users of the park are required to observe social distancing.
+Aireville Park has remained open for daily exercise and recreation but any users of the park are required to observe social distancing.
 The multi-use games area is closed.

 The Council will not accept new complaints about the delivery of services until further notice.
 If a complaint is received, it will be recorded and acknowledged, but no action will be taken to resolve it.
 The complainant will be given an apology, and advised of this action.
 There will be no right of appeal to the Chief Executive against such decisions.

 We will continue to receive and record requests for information, whether under the Freedom of Information Act, Environmental Information Regulations or for personal data the Data Protection Act.